aptkzzz/Junkie-Spaceman-OpenJam/README.md

 All arts and main OST were created by our team.
-We use Oestrogen font https://www.1001freefonts.com/oestrogen.font Sounds were created by https://github.com/inexorgame/audioaugust
+We use Oestrogen font https://www.1001freefonts.com/oestrogen.font Sounds were created by https://github.com/inexorgame/audioaugust Arts - Creative Commons Attribution v4.0 International
+## Road map
+We are going to update sprites, add new enemies and mooooore levels.
+Also we're working on plot of this game.